eth-act/zkevm-benchmark-workload/crates/witness-generator/README.md

 - The name of a specific test case.
 - A single `StatelessInput` object containing an Ethereum block with its corresponding execution witness.
 - The `ForkSpec` indicating the network rules under which the test was executed.
 It is needed for guest execution since we want to execute blocks on a particular network (Mainnet, Hoodi, etc).
+- Optional EVM execution traces for detailed transaction-level debugging and analysis.

 The library provides different data sources:
 - **EEST (Execution Spec Tests)**: Processes blockchain test fixtures using `ef_tests::cases::blockchain_test::run_case`.
 Can use fixtures from a specific release tag or from a local directory path.
+Supports optional EVM trace generation for detailed execution analysis.
 - **RPC**: Pulls blocks directly from RPC endpoints and generates witnesses.
 Supports one-time generation of specific blocks, last N blocks, or continuous streaming of new blocks.
+Can optionally generate EVM execution traces via debug RPC calls.

 Each test case generates an individual JSON fixture file that can be consumed by the `ere-hosts` benchmark runner.